 The Fund seeks to preserve capital and attain long-term total returns through a combination of current income and moderate capital appreciation.

-The Fund invests primarily in income bearing securities, including a wide range of debt and dividend paying equity securities.
+The Fund invests primarily in income bearing securities.
 We will adjust the allocation of the Fund’s assets among these securities as dictated by changes in interest rates as well as the overall economic environment.

 - Strategic top-down asset allocation based on macroeconomic conditions